Two-Dimensional Pulsar Distance Inference from Nanohertz Gravitational Waves

-In this work, we develop a two-dimensional joint-posterior method for pulsar-distance inference using multiple CGW sources in simulations of an SKA-era PTA.
-This method improves pulsar-distance precision and achieves comparable precision with fewer available GW sources than the existing one-dimensional approach.
+In this work, we develop a two-dimensional joint-posterior method for pulsar-distance inference using multiple CGW sources, which explicitly recovers the multimodal distance information lost in single-pulsar analyses due to {distance parameter} degeneracies.
+Our method attains sub-parsec pulsar-distance precision while requiring significantly fewer GW sources than existing one-dimensional approaches, demonstrating the feasibility of high-precision pulsar-distance measurements with multiple CGW sources.

-This paper is organized as follows.
-Section~\ref{sec: Method} introduces the methodology used in this work, including the GW signal model, the simulated pulsar timing array data, and the parameter-estimation method.
-In Section~\ref{sec: Results and Discussions}, we report our results and present relevant discussions.
-Our conclusions are given in Section~\ref{sec: Conclusions}.
-Unless otherwise stated, we adopt units with $G = c = 1$ and use the best-fit $\Lambda$CDM cosmology from the \textit{Planck} 2018 data, with $H_0 = 67.66\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_{\rm m} = 0.3111$.